mparno/fenics-web/source/demos/pde/cahn-hilliard/cpp/documentation.rst

     dolfin_init(argc, argv);

-A mesh is then created with 96 vertices in each direction:
+A mesh is then created with 97 (96 + 1) vertices in each direction:

 .. code-block:: c++

     // Mesh
     UnitSquare mesh(96, 96);

-Constants which will be used in the assembling the forms and scalars that will be used in the time stepping are declared:
+A set of constants (required for the assembling of the forms) and two scalars (to be used in the time stepping) are then declared:

 .. code-block:: c++